 - Contract terms: Terms of a smart contract take the form of an exact sequence of operations.
 All participants must sign the given terms.

-Most Blockchains implement smart contracts nowadays to varying degrees.
-Different projects facilitating smart contract implementation.
-They vary with their possibilities, diversity of smart contracts templates, required programming skills.
+Most Blockchains in 2019 implement smart contracts nowadays to varying degrees.
+Different projects facilitate smart contract implementation.
+They vary with their possibilities, diversity of smart contracts templates, and requires programming skills.
 Nowadays such platforms improve, develop and evolve towards:

 - Complete support of deals: The support team will help solve problems and questions.